-- Use a firewall or other antivirus software that includes phishing filters for your email and web browser.
+- Use a firewall or other antivirus software, including phishing filters for your email and web browser.
 While no internet security tools can eliminate all chances of a phishing message from getting through, they can at least significantly limit them.

 What is a ransomware attack?

-A ransomware attack is a type of malware that locks valuable information and holds it for ransom until the owner of the targeted system pays the ransom.
+A ransomware attack is a malware that locks valuable information and holds it for ransom until the owner of the targeted system pays the ransom.

 Is it dangerous to store data in the cloud?

 The safety of your cloud data depends on the cloud storage provider.
-That said, most cloud services incorporate more complex security defenses than your local storage option is able to provide.
+That said, most cloud services incorporate more complex security defenses than your local storage option can provide.

-The most important feature you want in a cloud storage solution is data encryption.
-That puts attackers at a disadvantage, as decryption requires a lot of computing power and sophisticated tooling.
-It’s often not worth the attacker’s effort; he or she just moves on to the next target.
+Data encryption is an essential feature in a cloud storage solution since encryption puts attackers at a disadvantage; decryption requires a lot of computing power and sophisticated tooling.
+As a result, it’s often not worth the attacker’s effort; they move on to the next target.